Should you use channel partners to drive membership to your coworking space?

 4. You may be the one bringing value: Your location is a very valuable asset.
 Listing with a non-established channel startup will bring them more value (in terms of expanding their network) than it will bring you.
 You may find that it brings you no, or very few, leads.
 Given the myriad of startups in the channel business, limit your listings to a few well-recognized names.

 5. You may drive up cost per click marketing: Listing with a channel partner may encourage them to advertise in your local market.
 That, in turn, may raise the cost per click and create competition to your own search engine marketing (SEM) efforts.
 Focus more on channels that are more likely to bring people from outside of your area, unless you don’t intend to have a pay-per-click presence on Google.

 There are pros and cons to working with channel partners for your coworking space.
 They can be a source for valuable leads, and the cons are relatively few.
 Just choose your channel partners wisely and make sure they’re bringing value to your workspace and not the other way around.

 Not a CloudVO partner yet?
-We would love to add you to our growing network of 700 locations around the globe.
-Visit us at: www.CloudVO.com to list your location for free.
+We would love to add you to our growing network of 1,000 locations around the globe.
+List for free.